How To Bond With Your New Senior Cat

 With so many sweet senior kitties looking for homes in shelters, there are many opportunities to bring an adult cat into your life.
 The great thing about these cats is that you know what you’re getting because their personalities are already developed.
 With a senior cat, what you see is what you get.

 But there’s still a bonding process that’s necessary when you first bring a senior kitty home.
-After all, a senior cat has already been through a lot, had established some sort of routine that is now being disrupted, and now needs some time to readjust to all of the changes in her life.
+After all, an older cat has already been through a lot, had established some sort of routine that is now being disrupted, and now needs some time to readjust to all of the changes in her life.
 Check out the tips below on how you can bond with an adopted senior cat to make the process easier for both of you.

 Give the Cat Some Time and Space